 Rusal, controlled by billionaire Oleg Deripaska, and Potanin are settling a more than four-year battle over control of Moscow-based Norilsk Nickel by balancing their representatives on the board.
 As part of the accord, Roman Abramovich, the billionaire Chelsea Football Club owner, will control voting rights on a 20 percent stake to help quash shareholder disputes, the parties said in a statement last week.

 Norilsk got 55 percent of revenue from Europe last year and 23 percent from Asia.
 It will earn $5.1 billion this year, according to the median of nine analysts’ estimates.

 “They will now have to concentrate on controlling costs and spending overall, and may have to look at Asia, particularly China, for potential increases in supplies to the region,” Ivan Manaenko, the head of research at Veles Capital LLC that has a hold rating on Norilsk, said by phone from Moscow yesterday.
 “Demand in Europe will be suppressed by the economic crisis.”

-VimpelCom Ltd. (VIP) jumped 3.5 percent to $11.39, the highest level in a month, extending 2012 gains in New York for Russia’s third-biggest mobile provider to 20 percent.
+VimpelCom Ltd. (VIP:US) jumped 3.5 percent to $11.39, the highest level in a month, extending 2012 gains in New York for Russia’s third-biggest mobile provider to 20 percent.